 Ahhh, isn’t it fun having young kids?
 I love it.

-We had so much fun designing our 5 year old’s bedroom.
+We had so much fun designing our 5-year old’s bedroom.
 It’s just awesome.
-This is our lovely girl’s bedroom design ideas gallery.
+This is a collection of terrific bedrooms for girls.

 Girl’s Bedroom Photo Gallery